Check out my latest prototype: Claude Tasks

 Ship It Guide

-Secondary Project
+Secondary

 Questlog

-Tertiary Project
+Tertiary

-A native mobile app for tracking video games across every stage of the gaming lifecycle — discovery, active play, completion, and curation.
+A native mobile app for tracking video games across every stage of the gaming lifecycle: discovery, active play, completion, and curation.

 What I’m Looking For